TAS Stamp Duty Calculator

 |---|---|

-For full eligibility details and to apply, see State Revenue Office Tasmania: First Home Buyer Duty Concession (50% reduction).
+For details of the ended exemption and current first home buyer assistance, see State Revenue Office Tasmania: First Home Buyer Duty Relief (exemption ended 30 June 2026).

 | Scenario | Investor | Owner-occupier | First home buyer |